 Please review your weekly class timetable.

-Once a weekly class is complete, you will find a recording of it on this page.
+Once a weekly class is complete, you will find a recording of it on the weekly classes page:

 Requesting questions for discussion